 6. Let the squash cool slightly in order to handle it without burning yourself.

 7. Scoop out the insides and place the cooked squash in a small mixing bowl.
 Make sure to remove any remaining seeds or strings.

 8. Using a hand mixer, blend until a fairly smooth (small lumps are fine) texture has been reached.
 If a hand mixer is not available, use a hand blender or mash it manually instead.

-9. Place the puree aside until needed, or refrigerate in an airtight jar to use the following day.
+9. Place the puree aside until needed, or refrigerate it in an airtight jar to use the following day.

 Baking the Bread:

 1. Preheat your oven to 325º.